freeCodeCamp/chapter/README.md

 Our [Vision statement](https://github.com/freeCodeCamp/chapter/wiki/Vision) provides more details on the reasons for  _Chapter_.

 ## Terminology
-To better communicate and more easily build an API and UI, the current contributors have decided on a collection of terminology to clarify discussions surround the Chapter project:
+To better communicate and more easily build an API and UI, the current contributors have decided on a collection of terminology to clarify discussions surrounding the Chapter project:

 | Term          | Definition      | Example  |
 | ------------- | ------------- | ----- |